 Note: I'm changing the timeline around.
-In canon, Lucretia Black was older than both Orion and Tom Riddle.
-I've decided to have Orion be the eldest with Lucretia and Tom the same age.
+In canon, Luctretia Black is older than both Orion Black and Tom Riddle.
+I have decided to make Orion the eldest with Lucretia and Tom the same age.

 Fandom: Harry Potter

-Warnings: alternate universe; female!Harry (Harriet turned Theia); time travel; het; Walburga Black is a witch and her parents aren't much better; mild language; and a large Black family with plenty of Original Characters
+Warnings: alternate universe; female!Harry (Harriet turned Theia); time travel; het; Walburga Black is a witch and her parents aren't much better; mild language; a large Black family with plenty of Original Characters; Tom Riddle is a creep; bashing of Sirius Black the Second; and mild physical violence

 Wish Upon a Star